kees-z/DuplicatiDocs/docs/01-introduction.md

 ## The backup process explained

 Traditional backup software makes a full backup at regular intervals (for example once a week).
 All other backups are incremental.
 These incremental backups send all new and changed files to the backup target.
-Backdraw is that if a folder needs to be restored from the most recent backup, the latest full backup has to be restored first, followed by all incremental backups that were made after the latest full backup.
+The drawback is that if a folder needs to be restored from the most recent backup, the latest full backup has to be restored first, followed by all incremental backups that were made after the latest full backup.
 This is a cumbersome and error-sensitive procedure.

 Making a full backup every day results in reliable backups, but is very time consuming and resource-unfriendly.
 All source data has to be sent to and stored at the backup target every time the backup task is executed.